Algeria’s El Qantas rail tunnel due for 2018 completion

 Response to Arab Spring

 The civil works started in 2011 and the infrastructure is located in the province of Ain Defla, 100 kilometres west of Alger.
-This infrastructure is part of the Government’s strategic development plan, launched by President Bouteflika to calm the social demonstrations seen in 2011, triggered by poverty and high prices.
+This infrastructure is part of the Government’s strategic development plan, launched by President Bouteflika to calm the social demonstrations seen in 2011, which werer triggered by poverty and high prices.

 These protests took place in the background of the revolutions known as Arab Spring (2010-12), and were born in North African countries such as Algeria and Tunisia.
 The Algerian Government stabilised the social protests after applying several democratic reforms and social rules, as it tried to avoid a civil war similar to the one between Islamists and supporters of National Liberation Front (FNL) from 1991-2002.